Rocket Lab carrying cargo for Pentagon's Defense Advanced Research Projects Agency

 Much of DARPA's work had both military and civilian applications, notably GPS, a network still owned and operated by the US Air Force.

-MORE: ACC on board as Rocket Lab raises $206m
+Read more: ACC on board as Rocket Lab raises $206m

 The agency had been set up to fight the space race against the USSR after the launch of the Sputnik satellite in 1957 and among other technology it had developed included new types of computer chips, voice-recognition software, interactive and personal computers, and the ARPANET and its successor, the internet.